deryauysal/kappalate/README.md

 # kappa
-Stata and Gauss code related to "Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect" with Tymon Słoczyński &amp; Jeffrey M. Wooldridge
+Stata code related to "Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect" with Tymon Słoczyński &amp; Jeffrey M. Wooldridge